-Prime Minister’s ICT Affairs Adviser Sajeeb Wazed Joy launched the platforms in a ceremony organised by the Information and Communication Technology (ICT) division at the ICT Tower in Dhaka.
-These platforms were developed by the Access to Information (a2i) programme under the ICT division.
-By 2021, the government plans to deliver majority of the citizen services through the mobile phone or union digital centres, said Joy at the launch, report BSS.
+Prime Minister’s ICT Affairs Adviser Sajeeb Wazed Joy launched the platforms in a ceremony organized by the Information and Communication Technology (ICT) division at the ICT Tower in Dhaka.
+These platforms were developed by the Access to Information (a2i) program under the ICT division.
+By 2021, the government plans to deliver the majority of the citizen services through the mobile phone or union digital centers, said Joy at the launch, report BSS.

-Ekpay is an all in one payment platform where citizens will be able to pay all kinds of utility bills, tuition fees for education and other government payments without any hassle.
+Ekpay is an all-in-one payment platform where citizens will be able to pay all kinds of utility bills, tuition fees for education, and other government payments without any hassle.
 Currently, EkPay is offering bill payment solutions to over 50 assisted agents and more than 50,000 syndicated agents.
-Some 15 banks have already been integrated with the platform and more than 30 service providers are currently allowing their customers to pay bills with their cards, bank accounts including internet banking, mobile financial services, among other options.
+Some 15 banks have already been integrated with the platform and more than 30 service providers are currently allowing their customers to pay bills with their cards, and bank accounts including internet banking, and mobile financial services, among other options.

-Almost every leading e-commerce platforms are now listed with the platforms while about 10 lakh products are being showcased.
-Users will also get support from the government’s union digital centres to buy and sell their products.
-The platform has logistics and payment facilities incorporated, so it will be easy the get any kind of online shopping related support from here.
+Almost every leading e-commerce platform is now listed with the platforms while about 10 lakh products are being showcased.
+Users will also get support from the government’s union digital centers to buy and sell their products.
+The platform has logistics and payment facilities incorporated, so it will be easy the get any kind of online shopping-related support from here.

 Some key Features of ek Shop

-1. All in One Shop : There are numerous types of 500000 products are available in ek Shop.
-Nationwide this is the largest volume of products can be offered to customers through one single website.
+- All in One Shop: There are numerous types of 500000 products available in ek Shop.
+Nationwide this is the largest volume of products that can be offered to customers through one single website.

-2. Commission : Entrepreneurs receive commission at the end of every month for their each ordered goods.
+- Commission: Entrepreneurs receive a commission at the end of every month for their each ordered goods.

-3. Last-Mile Delivery : ek Shop offers the privilege of delivering goods to the last mile citizen anywhere in Bangladesh.
+- Last-Mile Delivery: ek Shop offers the privilege of delivering goods to the last mile citizen anywhere in Bangladesh.

-4. Free Delivery : ek Shop provides free shipping and delivery facility to every Union Digital Centers all over Bangladesh.
+- Free Delivery: ek Shop provides free shipping and delivery facility to every Union Digital Center all over Bangladesh.

-5. Instant Payment : Brought the cash on delivery facility to the union level.
+- Instant Payment: Brought the cash on delivery facility to the union level.

-At the same programme Joy also unveiled the digital municipality services system to provide five citizen services in Mymensingh City Corporation and nine municipalities under the pilot programme.
+In the same program, Joy also unveiled the digital municipality services system to provide five citizen services in Mymensingh City Corporation and nine municipalities under the pilot program.

 The government has targeted to reach 300 municipalities by 2021.
-Joy went on to term the launch of the digital services as ‘buildings blocks’ to implementing the Digital Bangladesh vision.
+Joy went on to term the launch of the digital services as ‘building blocks’ to implementing the Digital Bangladesh vision.